Skip to content

 Sandbox.
 The wazero-based WebAssembly runtime that executes addon code.
 Has access only to the kernel ABI declared by the addon's capabilities; no host memory, no host filesystem.

-SDK. asteby/metacore-sdk — the npm packages and CLI that declare addons and render UI.
+SDK. asteby/metacore-sdk — the npm packages and the Go CLI that declare addons and render UI.
 See SDK.

 T